authhero/auth/README.md

 Each user object is connected to one email, so for instance, there would be one common user object for a user that logged in with email/password, code and google.
 The user object will keep an array of the login methods and store separate profiles for syncing purposes.

+# API Authentication

+The auth service uses any oauth2 service for authentication of the API endpoint.
+If a user creates a tenant the user is granted admin privileges for this tenant.

 # Client libraries

 ## @auth0/auth0-react